flol3622/COG-second-brain/SETUP.md

 2. Open the folder in Codex CLI and say **"Start COG onboarding"**.
 3. Answer the short questions (name, role, interests, sources, optional projects/watchlist).

-Onboarding will create the folder structure and seed files using the templates.
+Onboarding will create the folder structure, seed todo lists, and drop starter files using the templates.

 ## Daily Use
+- **Nightly recap:** "Run daily recap" → paste transcript → saves to `01-daily/logs/` and updates todo lists.
+- **Meetings:** "Log this meeting" → paste transcript → saves to `03-professional/meetings/` or project folders and routes tasks.
 - **Capture:** "Run braindump" → saves to personal/professional/project folders.
 - **Morning:** "Give me my daily brief" → writes to `01-daily/briefs/` with 7-day sources.
 - **Weekly:** "Do my weekly check-in" → writes to `01-daily/checkins/`.